hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Algorithm/NP Complete.md

 ### NP-hard
 A problem is NP-hard iff:
 - any other problem in NP can be poly-time "reduced" (it may actually increase program runtime complexity) to this problem.
-In other words, all other problems can be solved by first solving this problem plus polynomial transfer, or this problem is as hard as any other NP problem.
+In other words, any NP problem cannot be harder than this NP-hard problem, or this NP-hard problem is as hard as any other NP problem.

 Note: halting problem is NP-hard, but halting problem is NOT in NP.